azzadom/ProgettoBD/README.md

 # Progetto Basi di Dati

-Project for the Database course with Professor Pellegrini at the University of Rome Tor Vergata.
+Project for the Basi di Dati course with Professor Pellegrini at the University of Rome Tor Vergata.

 ## Project Description